VictoriaLebedeva/model_selection_evaluation/README.md

    --report-path <path,where to save predictions> \
    --nrows <number of rows to read from file> \
    --n-neighbors <knn param: number of neighbors> \
-   --weights <knn param: distance weights>
+   --weights <knn param: distance weights> \
+   --min-max-scaler <use feature scaling> \
+   --remove-irrelevant-features <removes irrelevant features>
     ```

     **Random Forest**